 20000.
 Tutorial in Astronomy and Astrophysics.
-PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
+PQ: Any 10000level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
 Class limited to six students.
 May be taken either for a letter grade or for P/N or P/F. Students in this tutorial read topics in astronomy and astrophysics under the supervision of a faculty member.
 Students meet with the instructor in groups of one to three for approximately two hours per week to discuss readings on mutually agreed-upon topics.
 Summer, Autumn, Winter, Spring.

 21300.
 Origin and Evolution of the Solar System. (=GEOS 21300) PQ: Consent of instructor.
 Knowledge of physical chemistry helpful.
-For course description, see Geophysical Sciences.
+Representative topics include abundance and origin of the elements; formation, condensation, and age of the solar system; meteorites and the historical record of the solar system they preserve; comets and asteroids; the planets and their satellites; temperatures and atmospheres of the planets; and the origin of the Earth's lithosphere, hydrosphere, atmosphere, and biosphere.
 L. Grossman.
 Winter.
 L.